cedadev/jasmin-workshop/exercises/ex00/README.md

   You're now able to load your private key, as follows:

   ```
-  ssh-add ~/.ssh/id_ecdsa_jasmin_training
+  ssh-add ~/.ssh/id_ecdsa
   ```

-  Note that it's the private key file (without the `.pub`) extension, that we're loading here.

-  You will be prompted for your passphrase: don't try and type it in, copy and paste it from the `passphrase` file which you should have open in a text editor.
-Similarly, your `username` will be in the corresponding file, where you downloaded it.
-You can usually paste by <kbd>CTRL</kbd>+<kbd>V</kbd> or by right-clicking and choosing "paste", but this may vary depending on your system.
+  You will be prompted for your passphrase: don't try and type it in, copy and paste it from credentials file which you should have open in a text editor.
+You can usually paste with <kbd>Cmd (⌘)</kbd>+<kbd>V</kbd> on Mac, <kbd>CTRL</kbd>+<kbd>V</kbd> on Linux, or by right-clicking and choosing "Paste", but this may vary depending on your system and terminal.

   Be careful not to copy any whitespace either side of the passphrase.